-An epic is a long narrative poem that recounts the deeds of the gods and legendary or historical heroes.
+An epic is a long narrative poem that recounts the deeds of legendary or historical heroes.
 The Greek epics were originally part of a purely oral tradition.
-They were sung by wandering entertainers called rhapsodes, who improvised performances of their tales, accompanying themselves on a simple harplike instrument called the cithara, using a special verse form called epic meter.
-Originally, every sung version of an epic was different.
-But at some time, probably beginning in the eighth century B.C.E., as the practice of singing the epic tales was beginning to die out, the epics were written down.
-Two of the most famous Greek epics are the lliad and the Odyssey, which were originally part of a vast cycle of similar poems, most of them now known only in fragments.
-The lliad tells the story of the Trojan War, and the Odyssey recounts the adventures of Odysseus, king of the island of Ithaka, on his long journey home from that war.
-The Greeks loved the lliad and the Odyssey, which became central to their literary education.
+They were sung by wandering entertainers called rhapsodes, who improvised performances of their tales using a special verse form called epic meter and accompanying themselves on a simple harplike instrument called the cithara.
+In those days, every sung version of an epic was different.
+But at some time, probably beginning in the eighth century BCE, as the practice of singing the epic tales was beginning to die out, the epics were written down.
+Two of the most famous Greek epics are the Iliad and the Odyssey, which were originally part of a vast cycle of similar poems, most of them now known only in fragments.
+The Iliad tells the story of the Trojan War, and the Odyssey recounts the adventures of Odysseus, king of the island of Ithaca, on his long journey home from that war.
+The Greeks loved the Iliad and the Odyssey, which became central to their literary education.